The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

-From 6 April 2017, where the end client is a public sector body, the decision as to whether the worker would be an employee or office-holder if engaged directly is made by the public sector body, as does the responsibility for calculating a payment deemed to be made to the worker (the ‘deemed direct payment’) and accounting to HMRC for tax and NICs on such payment.
-If the public sector body does not pay the intermediary directly, the responsibility for calculating the deemed direct payment and operating PAYE passes down the payment chain to the entity that does pay the intermediary’s invoices.
+From 6 April 2017, where the end client is a public sector body, the decision as to whether the worker would be an employee or office-holder if engaged directly is made by the public sector body, as does the responsibility for calculating a payment deemed to be made to the worker (the ‘deemed direct payment’) and accounting to HMRC for tax and NIC on such payment.
+If the public sector body does not pay the intermediary directly, the responsibility for calculating the deemed direct payment and operating PAYE passes down

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.